maxiaohao/worklog-helper/README.md

 # worklog-helper

-A small desktop program that helps track start/stop time of Jira worklogs into Tempo.
+A cross-platform small desktop program that helps track start/stop time of Jira worklogs into Tempo.

 ## Prerequisites